-Vacuum brazing and active metal brazing are particularly well suited to the joining of:
+Vacuum brazing and active metal brazing are core processes in our advanced material joining services, particularly well suited to the joining of:

 - Refractory metals